GA-repos/Django_Rest_Token_Auth/README.md

         fields = '__all__'
 ```

-Next, we need to add a path to retrieve our cats in the urls.py inside of our api app:
+Next, we need to add a path to retrieve our cats in the urls.py file inside of our api app:

 ```py